ruislab/pintest/README.md

   If mode 3 is set, a data frame containing specified SNP pairs should be provided as extra data.

+  - **WINDOW**

+  A parameter for restricting calculation within specific genomic distance.

+  When specified, only SNP pairs within the window size will be calculated.
+  If input PLINK binary format data, WINDOW should be specified with value **other than 0**.

 - **sort**

   TRUE or FALSE.
 A parameter for sorting the output in an ascending order based on p-values of PIn test.